 Risk factors are defined in Box 1.

-According to the 2014–15 NHS, people with back problems are more likely to be current daily smokers (although the difference is not statistically significant) and more likely to be physically inactive and obese, compared to those without back problems (see Figure 1 and Table 1).
+According to self-reported data from the 2017–18 National Health Survey (NHS), people with back problems are more likely to be current daily smokers, insufficiently physically active and obese, compared with those without back problems (Figure 1).

 People with back problems were more likely to be or have been a smoker:

 People with back problems were slightly less likely than people without back problems to report engaging in the recommended levels of moderate or vigorous physical activity.
-For adults with back problems, 57.8% reported being physically inactive (this includes people who are inactive and insufficiently active) compared to 53.7% of those without back problems.
+For adults with back problems, 60% were insufficiently physically active compared with 53% of those without back problems (Figure 3).

 Exercise and physical activity are important for the prevention and management of back problems.
 The relationship between physical activity and back problems is affected by the nature and intensity of the physical activities undertaken.
 Both too little and too much activity increases the risk of chronic lower back pain .
 Moderate to strong risk factors for lower back pain include heavy manual workload and repetitive lifting, with stronger associations for flexed, rotated or awkward positions of the spine .